 The TOEFL Structre:

-From 1st August 2019 the TOEFL exam will become shorter in length by 30 minutes.
-There will also be a new scoring system in place ('My Best Scores') combining your best section scores from tests taken within 2 years!
-Find out more on the TOEFL ETS Better Test Experience website!
+Since 1st August 2019 the TOEFL exam became shorter in length by 30 minutes (3 hours long, instead of 3.5 hours).
+There is also a new scoring system in place ('My Best Scores') combining your best section scores from tests taken within 2 years!
+Find out more on the TOEFL ETS Better Test Experience website.